ISISComputingGroup/ibex_developers_manual/backend_system/Ioc-message-logging.md

 The Topic for IOC log messages is '/topic/iocLogs'.

 The default port for sending and receiving JMS messages on ActiveMQ is 61616.
+However, we have switched to using 39990 to keep it in the fixed port range and avoid clashes.

 # Development Tools
 In the subdirectory '...\EPICS\ISIS\IocLogServer\master\dev-tools' are a number of python scripts to aid in development and debugging of the log server and eclipse clients that consume log messages.